akSkwYX/Op/README.md

   * Change list type to enable O(1) append operations
   * Add panic mode to the parser to handle multiple errors
+  * Optimize the parser to avoid unnecessary backtracking
+  * Modify some point on the grammar for it to be more user-friendly

+* **Interpreting**

+  * Optimize the interpreter :
+    * Better handling of recursive calls
+    * Add right tail recursion
+    * Better handling of environments
+  * Implement error handling